sign-language-translator/sign-language-translator/README.md

 ### Goals

 1. Enable integration of sign language into existing applications.
-2. Improve education quality for the deaf and increase litracy rates.
+2. Improve education quality for the deaf and increase literacy rates.
 3. Promote communication inclusivity of the deaf.

 ## How to install the package